mantidproject/mantid/dev-docs/source/BuildingWithCMake.rst

 From the command line
 ---------------------

 * If wanting an out of source build, create the directory you want to build in and ``cd`` into it.
+Alternatively, you can specify the build and source directories separately by running ``cmake -B /path/to/build -S /path/to/source``.
 * On Windows, you may need to be in a Visual Studio Command Prompt.
 * Run ``cmake /path/to/Mantid``, or to ``/path/to/Mantid/Framework`` if you only want a build of the Framework (typically not recommended, but possible nonetheless).
 This will generate build files using the default generator for your platform (e.g. Unix Makefiles on Linux).
 * If you want to use a specific generator (run ``cmake --help`` for a list of available generators for your platform), use the ``-G`` option, e.g. ``cmake -G"NMake Makefiles" /path/to/Mantid``.